 31100.
 Geochemistry.
 PQ: Consent of instructor.
 This course covers the principles and applications of stable isotopes, noble gases, and trace elements; and chemical composition, origin, and differentiation of the Earth.
 This course is offered in alternate years.
 M. Humayun.
 Winter.
-Not offered 2002-03.

 31200.
 Mineral Physics.
 PQ: GEOS 20300/30300 and 21700.
 Knowledge of calculus and physical chemistry.
 This course examines the theory behind those properties of minerals relevant to the study of Earth's deep interior.
 Topics include elasticity, electrical and thermal conductivity, anharmonicity, lattice defects, solid state diffusion, and creep.
 D. Heinz.
 Winter.
-Offered 2002-03; not offered 2003-04.
+Not offered 2003-04; will be offered 2004-05.